For Generated Text, Is NLI-Neutral Text the Best Text?: Realtime NLI to Improve Generation

 Two annotators (both undergraduate students at our institution, paid \$15 per hour and informed of how the data would be used) evaluated the generations using the \scarecrow{} annotation framework, as well as a 1-5 holistic rating of overall generation quality (see Appendix~\ref{sec:appb} for guidelines).
 Because some of the prompts were either erroneously not annotated by both annotators or included sensitive content that we removed from our final data set, we ended up with 326 examples with ratings by both annotators and used those for analysis.
+(The number is relatively small due to a limited budget.)
+To assess inter-annotator agreement between the two annotators, we measured the correlation of proportion of spans highlighted for each error type across all error types and sentences and found a Pearson correlation of 0.70.
+Treating error type in a particular category as a binary score, there was 82\% agreement between annotators (chance agreement rate would be 56\%).
+Inter-annotator agreement for the holistic ratings were also high, with a Pearson correlation of 0.77 between the two annotators.

 \paragraph{Results}

 Focusing first on the average holistic rating assigned to the generation, we observe that maximizing neutral NLI status improves generation.
 We ran a regression predicting average holistic rating for a prompt, based on the \nlistrat{} used, with the control (vanilla GPT-J) as the baseline.
 When $p$ was 0.4 (low randomness), \textbf{NEU} (the neutral strategy) was rated significantly higher than the control ($\beta = .54, p < .05$), as was the case in the high randomness condition ($\beta = .70, p < .01$).
 As shown in Figure \ref{fig:ratings}, when randomness is low, the \textbf{CON} (contradiction strategy) outperforms the control and \textbf{ENT} (entailment strategy) underperforms it, but neither significantly so.
 In the high randomness condition, \textbf{ENT} is significantly better than the control ($\beta = .49, p < .01$) but still worse than neutral, while \textbf{CON} performs similarly to control.